isee4xai/iSeeCases/README.md

 # iSee Case Structure 📄
-This repo will contain the common iSee Case Structure JSON and it will contain the pre-loaded cases.
+This repo will contain the common iSee Case Structure JSON and it will contain the seed cases.

 1. [Case Structure Format](https://github.com/isee4xai/iSeeCases/blob/main/case-structure.json) - Contains the common iSee ```Case Structure``` which will be used in case retrieval
 2. [Similarity Knowledge Container](https://github.com/isee4xai/iSeeCases/blob/main/similarity-knowledge-container.json) - Contains the similarity information required for similarity